-This quote completely encapsulates the advice that I give to everyone who is dreaming of taking a gap year or backpacking trip.
+This first quote above quote completely encapsulates the advice that I give to everyone who is dreaming of taking a gap year or backpacking trip.
 Just go.
-Take that step.
+Take that first step.
 All the doubts, fears and insecurities you have running through your mind before you go will simply disappear once you do.
 I can help you with all the practical advice and logistical information you need, but you are the one who has to take that first step yourself.
 You can’t reach that mountain summit without stepping over that first rock!
 The world is infinitely huge and wonderful, and just full of amazing things for you to discover for yourself.
 So if you are dreaming of world travel, go take that single step to the most amazing journey of your life!

 This is my all time favourite quote, I absolutely love it and it is a personal mantra that I always try to live my life by.
-I am a nurse by vocation and I have seen far too many lives cut tragically short and far too many people reach the end – literally – and look back on their lives with regret on all the things they had not done for this quote not to ring true.
+I am a nurse by vocation and I have seen far too many lives cut tragically short and far too many people reach the end of their lives and look back with regret on all the things they had not done for this quote not to ring true.
 Life really is very short and very fragile and you should make every single day as meaningful as possible and not put off your dreams until some nonexistent time in the future.
 One thing is for sure, I am not going to reach the end of my life and look back and say ‘I wish I’d travelled more’.
 When my life finally flashes in front of me, it’s sure as hell going to be worth watching!

 There have been a few variations of this quote over the years, this is just one that I happen to like on an aesthetic level, but it is the sentiment behind it that I absolutely agree with!
 We only have a limited time on this Earth, a limited number of days, and that number just keeps shrinking all of the time.
 But it isn’t how much time we have, it really is how we use that time that is important, what we devote our time to that makes the difference between a life worth living or one that is simply mediocre.
 Ask yourself when you look back over the last few years have you really filled that time with as much life as you can grab hold of?
 Have you filled that time with experiences that will shape you, define you and change your outlook on life forever?
 Have you taken the risks?
 Done the things that scared you and pushed the boundaries of your own existence?
 Life is not meant to be lived meekly, it is not meant to be lived by playing it safe and staying in your tiny little comfort zone.
 Life is meant for living, and that means throwing yourself headlong into it!